sebastianbuettrich/onWriting/citations.md

 J. Zyren, A. Petrick, Application Note AN9804, Harris Semiconductor 31 (1998).

 Doroshkin, A. A., Zadorozhny, A. M., Kus, O. N., Prokopyev, V. Y., & Prokopyev, Y. M. (2019).
 Experimental study of LoRa modulation immunity to Doppler effect in CubeSat radio communications.
 IEEE Access, 7, 75721-75731.

+## Note on online citations

+Give URL, always with "last accessed" info.

+Link to https://archive.org/ is useful.